keptn/keptn/CONTRIBUTING.md

 git rebase HEAD~2 --signoff
 ```

-But this process is sometimes inconvenient.
+This process is sometimes inconvenient but you can automate it
-You can automate this process though.

-To automatically sign off commits, you can create a pre-commit git hook as follows:
+by creating a pre-commit git hook as follows:
 Create the hook:
 ``` bash
 touch .git/hooks/prepare-commit-msg